davidfrantz/force/docs/source/history/vdev.rst

   * in force-higher-level, TSA sub-module:
     Daniel Scheffler added a whole bunch of new red edge indices, see :ref:`tsa-param-index`.

   * in force-higher-level, TSA sub-module:
+    Reworked some aspects of the CAT transformation.
+    - Mean and number of observations are also written (instead of nodata) if one segment (total/before/after) had less than 3 observations;
+    all trend parameters remain nodata however.
+    - Added a new parameter ``CHANGE_PENALTY`` that puts a penalty on change candidates, where the subsequent index value is high.
+    If this parameter is TRUE, the change is detected as the point in time with maximum (pre - now)*(pre-post).
+    If FALSE, the change is detected as the point in time with maximum (pre - now); this is the same as before.
+    - The offsets are now reported at the beginning of each segment.
+    Before, the offsets were reported at the beginning of the time series, which was especially disadvantagous for the "after change" segment.
+    Thanks to Franz Schug for discussion and testing.

+  * in force-higher-level, TSA sub-module:
+    Reworked some aspects of the Trend analysis and CAT transformation.
+    - Added new layers for the absolute gain, which is the slope * length of the times series.
+    - Added new layers for the length of the time series.
+    - The relative change (slope * length of time series / offset) is now reported in percent.
+Also, this layer is 0 if offset <= 0.

+  * in force-higher-level, TSA sub-module:
     Fixed an issue when computing kNDVI.